 A walking guide for Los Angeles?
-Are we crazy?
-Contrary to popular belief — and with apologies to the band Missing Persons — it’s simply not true that nobody walks in L.A.
+You bet.
+Contrary to popular belief — and with apologies to the band Missing Persons — it's simply not true that nobody walks in L.A.

 Sure, Los Angeles can sometimes seem like a big collection of suburbs, but, in reality, many areas of the sprawling metropolis are very walkable.
 And with new bike lanes, a train line running from downtown to the beach and fun modes of alternative transport popping up, it's easier than ever to zip between them.
 We spent a few days at some of our favorite healthy spots and created this guide to help you get to know the City of Angels on foot.

 1. Beach, Bikes and Breves in Santa Monica and Venice

 Santa Monica and neighboring Venice are some of the most accessible neighborhoods in Los Angeles, thanks to the new Expo line, which runs from downtown L.A. to Santa Monica, and the newly installed Metro and Hulu bike shares.
 Downtown Santa Monica is squeaky clean — with a beach path, tons of shopping and even an old-school roller coaster on the pier.
 Venice maintains its gritty, artistic past with murals and street performers, while a new wave of restaurants and juice bars make it a hipster haven.

 You didn't come all the way to Southern California to not live out your "Baywatch" dreams, so the beach is the obvious starting point for any Los Angeles visitor.